 This week, Senate Bill 59 was presented in front of the California Senate.
 The bill requires the state to provide free menstrual products in women’s and men’s bathrooms in all state-owned buildings and other state-supported hospitals, even though men don’t need them.
 State lawmakers who spoke in favor of the bill, however, don’t recognize this basic fact.

-SB 59 “would enact the Menstrual Product Accessibility Act, which would require all women’s restrooms, all all-gender restrooms, and at least one men’s restroom in a building owned by the state,” according to the bill’s text.
+SB 59 “would enact the Menstrual Product Accessibility Act, which would require all women’s restrooms, all all-gender restrooms, and at least one men’s restroom in a building owned by the state,” to be stocked with menstrual products, according to the bill’s text.
 Unfortunately, SB 59 passed in the Governmental Organization Committee.

 CFC Outreach Coordinator, Sophia Lorey, testified in opposition to the bill, and the responses she received were astounding.